Research status — Not yet OOS-validated. Do not use for live trading.

 Overview

-ATR Breakout SHORT fires when the Average True Range (14-period) spikes above its moving average threshold — signalling a volatility expansion — and price is moving downward.
+ATR Breakout SHORT fires when the previous close breaks below an ATR-scaled band — the close from two bars back minus 2.0× ATR(14) — signalling a downside volatility expansion, with an EMA trend filter confirming downward bias.
 Unlike BB Squeeze which waits for compression first, this strategy catches the early momentum of a directional volatility burst.

 Status: SHELVED (stand-down).
 This is the one conditional survivor of the 2026-06-28 fresh out-of-sample re-test: a genuine altcoin-short timing edge that beat brainless shorting across regimes and held up against costs and tail risk (36/40 coins).
 But a fine-grained walk-forward — finer than annual windows — exposed a structural −321% / 62% max drawdown in 2024-H1.
 An annual window hid that losing sub-regime.
 So it is not an all-weather edge and is unsuitable for unsupervised real-money trading: only consider it with a bull-market stand-down filter and a small position size.
 We mark it shelved, not verified, for exactly this reason.